capralifecycle/webapp-baseline/README.md

 ## Browser testing

-The project uses [Cypress](https://www.cypress.io/) for browser testing.
+The project uses [Playright](https://playwright.dev) for browser testing.

 Some of our Playwright tests verify screenshots.
-For this to work properly, fonts must be exactly the same on the machine running Cypress as in the CI environment.
-The script `test-cypress-docker.sh` simulates this:
+For this to work properly, fonts must be exactly the same on the machine running Playwright as in the CI environment.
+The script `test-playwright-e2e-docker.sh` simulates this:

 ```bash
 ./test-playwright-docker.sh --update